Mark Kheirallah

 He previously played for the Sydney Roosters in the National Rugby League.

 Background

 He was born in Darlinghurst, New South Wales, Australia.
 Kheirallah of Indigenous Australian and Egyptian descent.

 Playing career

 Kheirallah played his junior football for Mascot Jets before being signed by the South Sydney Rabbitohs.
 He played for the Rabbitohs' S. G. Ball Cup team in 2008 and was a part of the Rabbitohs' NYC squad in 2009 but didn't play a game.

+Sydney Roosters

 In 2010, Kheirallah joined the Sydney Roosters.
-He played for the Roosters' NYC team in 2010 before moving on to the Roosters' New South Wales Cup, Newtown Jets in 2011.
+He played for the Roosters' NYC team in 2010 before moving on to the Roosters' NSW Cup, Newtown Jets in 2011.

 In Round 17 of the 2011 NRL season, Kheirallah made his NRL debut for the Roosters against the Canberra Raiders.